github/gh-ost/README.md

 #### GitHub's online schema migration for MySQL <img src="doc/images/gh-ost-logo-light-160.png" align="right">

  `gh-ost` is a triggerless online schema migration solution for MySQL.
-It is testable and provides with pausability, dynamic control/reconfiguration, auditing, and many operational perks.
+It is testable and provides pausability, dynamic control/reconfiguration, auditing, and many operational perks.

 `gh-ost` produces a light workload on the master throughout the migration, decoupled from the existing workload on the migrated table.